30 October 2007 | Vol. 7, No. 3

 About the author:

 Steven Breyak really likes being a poet but would also like to be a short story writer.
-Another thing he would really like is to have a great job at some university you've all heard of to talk about in this sentence, other than his great job with Emerson College's Young Writers this summer (2008).
+Another thing he would really like is to have a great job at some university you've all heard of to talk about in this sentence, other than his great job with Emerson College's Young Writers in the summer of 2008.
 Around here, he'd like to mention a fellowship he received that would make all of you say, "Oh, that's why he's famous," despite his lack of fellowship and fame.
-You can read more of his recent work in Thieves Jargon, Night Train, Softblow, Tattoo Highway, Sawbuck, and Word Riot… Really.
+You can read more of his work on the Web and in print in places such as Poets and Artists, Thieves Jargon, Night Train, Softblow, Tattoo Highway, Sawbuck, and Word Riot.
+He is search-engine friendly so feel free to search and read.

 For further reading: